Turkey detains Syrian suspect in deadly Istanbul bombing

 Sunday’s explosion was a shocking reminder of the anxiety that gripped Turkey when such attacks were common.
 The country was hit by a string of deadly bombings between 2015 and 2017, some by the Islamic State group, others by Kurdish militants who seek increased autonomy or independence.

 Police said the suspect told them during her interrogation that she had been trained as a “special intelligence officer” by the outlawed Kurdistan Workers’ Party, as well as the Syrian Kurdish group the Democratic Union Party and its armed wing.
-She entered Turkey illegally through the Syrian border town of Afrin, police said.
+She entered Turkey illegally through the Syrian border town of Afrin.

 The Kurdistan Workers Party denied involvement in a statement, saying it did not target civilians.
-In Syria, the main Kurdish militia group, People’s Defense Units denied any links to the suspect.
-The group maintained that Turkish President Recep Tayyip Erdogan was trying to gather international support for his plans to launch a new incursion into northern Syria ahead of next year’s elections.
+In Syria, Mazloum Abdi, who heads the U.S.-backed and Kurdish-led Syrian Democratic Forces said “our forces have no relations whatsoever with the Istanbul bombing and we reject claims that blame our forces for that.”

 Soylu said the suspect would have fled to neighboring Greece if she hadn’t been detained.